Tim-Maes/Tim-Maes/README.md

 # Hi there, I'm Tim Maes! :wave:

-### About

-I'm a .NET software engineer from Belgium.
+I'm a .NET software engineer from Belgium with a focus on .NET technologies.

 ### Profiles